 Flies tied by ANDRIJ HORODYSKY

 Andrij’s patterns are born of scientific observations and experiments; his “Sci-fly” tying philosophy applies tenets of aquatic optics and fish vision unlike any tyer in the industry.
-Combining light-bending synthetics to give impressions of movement with the breathability and silhouette of natural materials, he developed the Toadfish, Angora Shrimp, Epoxy Mudbug, Ripcord Caddis, Nitro Caddis Pupa, Brasstards and Prism series.
+Combining light-bending synthetics to give impressions of movement with the breathability and silhouette of natural materials, he developed the Angora Shrimp, Brasstards, Epoxy Mudbug, Nitro Caddis Pupa, Mohawk Beetle, Mopsicle, Ripcord Caddis, and Toadfish.
 His uniquely engineered patterns exploit vulnerabilities in fish sensory systems and are ruthlessly effective worldwide in fresh and salt.